fi-lees/tidy_tuesday/TT_2021_W37_Formula_1/README.md

 ```

 ### Import Data
-This week I'm importing the data directly from the Ergast website and storing it locally.
+This week I'm importing the data directly from the Ergast website (so that I can use the most recent results).

 ```r